openstack-archive/fuel-plugin-cinder-gcs/specs/spec.rst

 OpenStack release.
 Fuel GCS plugin should support environments with either LVM or Ceph used as a block storage.

-Before deploying an environment the Fuel GCS plugin has to be configured in Fuel UI or Fuel API.
+Before deploying an environment the Fuel GCS plugin has to be configured in Fuel UI or
+Fuel API.

 The Fuel GCS plugin will deploy changes in the following way

-* Create a credentials file on all cinder nodes with resctrive permissions, readable only by Cinder
+* Create a credentials file on all cinder nodes with respective permissions,
+* readable only by Cinder
 * Install python packages for Google Cloud Storage client on cinder nodes
 * Modify cinder.conf: